 - The student has at least 32 degree credits completed and in the second semester of probation, successfully completes* 100% of credits attempted and earns at least a 2.3 Semester Grade Point Average (SGPA) for degree credits attempted.

 * Successful completion includes grades of D or higher.

 A student who has been on Academic Probation for two consecutive semesters and has not achieved Satisfactory Academic Standing by the end of the second semester will be suspended from the college for at least one full semester (Fall or Spring).

 The suspended student will not be permitted to attend any intervening Winterim or Summer terms.

-Once the Academic Suspension period has expired, the student may return to the College on Academic Probation but must meet with his or her academic advisor to construct a plan with Satisfactory Academic Standing as a goal.
-The advisor’s signature is required for registration.
+Once the Academic Suspension period has expired, the student may return to the College on Academic Probation but must meet with an academic advisor/counselor to construct a plan with Satisfactory Academic Standing as a goal.
+The advisor’s/counselor’s approval is required for registration.